algorandfoundation/algokit-cli/docs/features/project/run.md

 ## Further Reading

-For in-depth details, visit the [run](https://github.com/algorandfoundation/algokit-cli/blob/feat/command_orchestration/docs/features/project/run.md) section in the AlgoKit CLI reference documentation.
+To learn more about the `algokit project run` command, please refer to [run](../../cli/index.md#run) in the AlgoKit CLI reference documentation.